Lost-Outpost/outlander/GAMEPLAY.md

 ## Combat

-Septimus includes combat overhauls to increase the game's difficulty and encourage resource management:
+The Path includes combat overhauls to increase the game's difficulty and encourage resource management:

 - [Blade and Blunt](https://www.nexusmods.com/skyrimspecialedition/mods/34549) - A lightweight combat enhancement which makes combat more engaging